-Most girls start their period when they’re about 12 years old, but it can come as early as 8 or as late as 16 (basically any age really, which is helpful).
-That means there’s a pretty good chance that it’ll arrive for the first time while you’re at school.
-We would do the maths to prove it, but err… no thanks.
+Most girls start their period when they’re about 12 years old, but it can come as early as eight or as late as 16 (basically any age really, which is helpful).
+That means there’s a pretty good chance it’ll arrive for the first time while you’re at school.
+We would do the maths to prove it, but err… we can’t.

 Signs that you might have your first period on the way include other signs of puberty, like growing underarm hair or pubic hair.
 Usually, you’ll start getting your monthly present about two years after your boobs start to grow, and about a year after you start to get a white vaginal discharge.
 Spot any of those making an appearance and it might be worth popping a pad in your bag.

 The best way that you can prepare for your period at school is to fully understand both your flow and your body.
 That way you won’t be caught out by any unexpected surprises.
 They might be kind of annoying, but mums are also a fountain of knowledge when it comes to this type of stuff, so talk to them.

 It’s not as embarrassing as you might think – the majority of women have a period, it’s literally how the human race works.
 Try to talk to your mum, aunties, grandmas, older sisters or your school nurse about any questions you have.
 It’ll put your mind at ease and help it to seem a whole lot less scary.

 3. Always keep a backup in your bag

 If you’re going to do one thing to give your period a big, warm welcome, then do this one.
 It’s always a good idea to start carrying our awesome bettypads or tampons around with you in advance to make sure you’re not caught out by your period at school.

 Not only will it mean that you’re ready to save your favourite knickers from inevitable disaster when a period does arrive in town, but it also means that you can potentially save your bestie if she gets into a sticky situation, too.
 Friendship goals.